RedisLabs/redislabs-docs/content/rc/cloud-integrations/pulumi/_index.md

 Once these steps are completed, the dependencies needed for the project will be installed and a Python virtual environment will be created.

-The Pulumi project includes three main files :
+The Pulumi Python project includes three main files :

 1. The **Pulumi.yaml** file : A metadata file which is used to help configure the Python runtime environment.

-1. The **Pulumi.YOUR_PROJECT_NAME.yaml** file : Contains the information related to the Cloud API acess and secret key, credit card type and last 4 digits.
+1. The **Pulumi.YOUR_PROJECT_NAME.yaml** file : Contains the information related to the Cloud API access and secret key, credit card type and last 4 digits.

 1. The **__main__.py** file : A Pulumi template file which creates a **Redis Cloud Flexible subscription**.
 Use this template file as a starting point to create the subscription in a specified cloud provider and the specifications of the database (this includes memory, throughput, Redis modules etc).

+## Pulumi Redis Cloud Provider Resources and Functions

+{{<note>}}
+For more information on the different Redis Cloud Provider Resources and Functions, please refer to Pulumi's official documentation for the Redis Cloud provider which can be found [here](https://www.pulumi.com/registry/packages/rediscloud/api-docs/).
+{{</note>}}

+Pulumi `resources` represent the **fundamental units that make up cloud infrastructure**.
+A provider may make `functions` available in its SDK as well as resource types.
+These `functions` are often **used to acquire information that is not part of a resource**.

+Pulumi Redis Cloud Provider `resources` include :

+* `Subscription`
+* `SubscriptionDatabase`
+* `SubscriptionPeering`
+* `CloudAccount`
+* `ActiveActiveSubscription`
+* `ActiveActiveSubscriptionDatabase`
+* `ActiveActiveSubscriptionRegions`
+* `ActiveActiveSubscriptionPeering`

+Pulumi Redis Cloud Provider `functions` include :

+* `GetCloudAccount`
+* `GetDataPersistence`
+* `GetDatabase`
+* `GetDatabaseModules`
+* `GetPaymentMethod`
+* `GetRegions`
+* `GetSubscription`
+* `GetSubscriptionPeerings`

+## Redis Cloud Subscription Types

+Using the Pulumi Redis Cloud Provider, you can provision two different types of Redis Cloud subscriptions :

+### Basic Subscription

+In order to create a minimal basic subscription, you will need to define the following resources in your configuration file :

+* `rediscloud_subscription`: represents the Redis Cloud subscription you wish to create
+  * **Cloud Provider Information**: The information related to the Cloud Provider you wish to deploy this subscription to.
+  * **Creation Plan Information**: Metadata used to determine the most optimal cloud infrastructure footprint needed to support the different databases hosted in the subscription.

+* `rediscloud_subscription`:

+### Active-Active Subscriptions

+In order to create an active-active subscription, you will need to define the following resources in your configuration file :